ryannolly/ryannolly/README.md

 - 👋 Hi, I’m @ryannolly
 - 👀 I’m interested in Web Development, Machine Learning, and Competitive Programming
-- 🌱 I currently pursue for Bachelor Degree in Computer Science at Negeri Medan University
+- 🌱 I'm a fresh graduate from Negeri Medan University with Bachelor Degree in Computer Science
 - 📫 How to reach me : rananda61@gmail.com

 <!---